Background pattern

 .

-Follow exactly the medication administration instructions indicated by your doctor.
+Follow exactly the administration instructions of the medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-Do not administer this medication to children under 6 years old unless a medical decision is made and under strict supervision of a specialist (pediatrician, neurologist, psychiatrist, anesthesiologist, and intensivist) who will determine the appropriate dose.
-In children under 6 months, the specialist will use diazepam only if no other medications are available, as it is not known how well diazepam works and how safe it is for patients.
+Do not give this medicine to children under 6 years old unless it is done after a medical decision and under strict supervision of a specialist (pediatrician, neurologist, psychiatrist, anesthesiologist, and intensivist) who will determine the appropriate dose.
+In children under 6 months, the specialist will only use diazepam if no other medications are available, as it is not known how well diazepam works and how safe it is in these patients.

-• Your doctor will prescribe a low dose and gradually increase it to reach the appropriate dose.
+• Your doctor will prescribe a low dose and gradually increase it until the appropriate dose is reached.

-• The dose will depend on your condition and your response to treatment.
+• The dose will depend on your condition and response to treatment.

-• The treatment duration should be as short as possible.
+• The duration of treatment should be as short as possible.
 In general, treatment should not exceed 8 to 12 weeks, including the gradual reduction process.

 Use in adults